Holomorphic projective connections on compact complex threefolds: Holomorphic projective connections on K ahler-Einstein manifolds

 According to \cite{KO,KO1}, the only compact K\"ahler--Einstein manifolds of dimension $n$ admitting a holomorphic projective connection are the standard ones: the complex projective space ${\mathbb C}{\mathbb P}^n$, the compact quotients of the complex hyperbolic $n$-space ${\rm \mathbb H}_{\mathbb C}^n$ by a torsion-free discrete subgroup in ${\rm SU}(n,1)$ and the \'etale quotients of compact complex $n$-tori.

 The case of holomorphic projective connections on quotients of ${\rm \mathbb H}_{\mathbb C}^n$ will be settled in Corollary \ref{cor1}.
-The case of the complex projective space ${\mathbb C}{\mathbb P}^n$ will be settled in Corollary \ref{cor2} (more general results are known from \cite{Ye,JR1,BM}; see Proposition \ref{uniruled} below and the discussion there).
-Both of the these results are direct consequences of Lemma \ref{lemma} which parametrizes the space of projective classes of holomorphic projective connections on a complex manifold (compare this with \cite[Proposition 5.7]{Kl1} and \cite[Proposition 2.1]{MY} for the flat case).
+The case of the complex projective space ${\mathbb C}{\mathbb P}^n$ will be settled in Corollary \ref{cor2} (more general results are known from \cite{Ye,JR1,BM}).
+Both of these results are direct consequences of Lemma \ref{lemma} which parametrizes the space of projective classes of holomorphic projective connections on a complex manifold (compare this with \cite[Proposition 5.7]{Kl1} and \cite[Proposition 2.1]{MY} for the flat case).

 Holomorphic projective connections on compact complex tori are studied in Proposition \ref{abelian}.

 Let us first state a technical result which will be useful in the sequel (compare it with {\cite[p.~7449, Lemma 5.6]{BD} where the sufficient condition was proved for compact manifolds with trivial canonical bundle).